elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> The Singleton pattern in JavaScript ensures only one instance of a class exists by creating a global access point to it.
-It's commonly used for managing shared resources.
+      <strong>Interview Response:</strong> The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it, enabling controlled and shared resource access across the entire application.
     </div>
     <br/>
     <div>